Blog

 What if my ace throws more pitches than planned?

 Adjust the rest of the weekend.
-If the plan was 40 pitches and he threw 55, he's now on 3 rest days instead of 2.
+If the plan was 40 pitches and he threw 55, he's now on 3 rest days instead of 2 and won't be eligible until Wednesday.
 Rizzler recalculates your Sunday plan automatically.

 Should I pitch differently in pool play vs. bracket play?